wim07101993/ChallengerCs/README.md

 ### Performance

 The performance challenge is quite obvious I think.
-Try to write code that has the best performacne.
+Try to write code that has the best performance.
 The main-goal is execution time but memory is also something to keep in mind.

 ### Obfuscation / Source length

-This one might be close to the performance challenge but here short and obfuscated source code is the gloal.
+This one might be close to the performance challenge but here short and obfuscated source code is the goal.
 To show others what happens it is preferable to add a private non obfuscated method or comments explaining the flow.

 ## How participate

+### Solve challenges

 1. Create a separate branch under `challenge-solutions` (eg:
   `challenge-solutions\wim07101993`)